EuphoriaYan/CRAFT-Reimplementation/README.md

 First, download the pre-trained VGG-16 model. [baidu](https://pan.baidu.com/s/1_h5qdwYQAToDi_BB5Eg3vg)||[google](https://drive.google.com/open?id=1ZtvGpFQrbmEisB_GhmZb8UQOtvqY_-tW)

-Put it into somewhere and change the path in basernet/vgg16_bn.py file.
-I just put it in pretrain/ .
+Put it into somewhere and change the path in `basernet/vgg16_bn.py` file.
+In our default code, we just put it in `pretrain/` .

 Second, run the command below.